party-pantry/pantry-party/.github/ISSUE_TEMPLATE/code-review.md

 ---
-name: Review 01
+name: Code review issue
-about: First review for pantry-party
+about: Use this template to create a new review issue for pantry-party.
-title: 'Review 01: '
+title: 'Review ##: '
 labels: 'Review'
 assignees: ''